royrishika12/rep-count/README.md

 # 🏋️ Rep Count

-**Rep Count** is a simple and beginner-friendly project designed to help users **count and track repetitions** during workouts or any repetitive activity.
+**Rep Count** is a fullstack project designed to help users **count and track repetitions** during workouts or any repetitive activity.
 The project focuses on clean logic, minimal design, and easy customization.

 ---